Quantum complexity in gravity, quantum field theory, and quantum information science: Key notions

-The AdS/CFT duality interrelates (i) JT gravity in asymptotically AdS spacetime and (ii) the SYK model's low-energy regime. \item \textbf{Kolmogorov complexity:} The length of the shortest computer program that produces a given output. \item \textbf{Out-of-time-order correlator (OTOC):} A correlation function intended to measure the spread of many-body entanglement across, and to signal chaos of, quantum systems.
-Let $S$ denote a quantum many-body system.
-Let $W$ and $V$ denote local operators that are unitary or Hermitian, depending on the context, and that act on far-apart subsystems of $S$. $W(t)$ follows from evolving $W$, in the Heisenberg picture, under the system's dynamics.
-Let $\rho$ denote a state of $S$.
-The OTOC has the form \cite{Maldacena:2015waa}\footnote{ The OTOC often diverges in QFT.
-One therefore \emph{regularizes} the OTOC: one removes the $\rho$ from the trace's argument.
+AdS/CFT duality relates JT gravity and the low-energy SYK model. \item \textbf{Kolmogorov complexity:} The length of the shortest program producing a given output. \item \textbf{Out-of-time-order correlator (OTOC):} A correlation function measuring the spread of many-body entanglement.
+Let $S$ be a quantum many-body system, and let $W$ and $V$ denote local unitary or Hermitian operators that act on distant subsystems of $S$.
+Let $W(t)$ be the Heisenberg-picture time-evolved operator $W$ and let $\rho$ denote a state of $S$.
+The OTOC \cite{Maldacena:2015waa}\footnote{ The OTOC often diverges in QFT.
+One therefore \emph{regularizes} it by removing the $\rho$ from the trace's argument.
 Instead, most commonly, one places a $\rho^{1/4}$ after each remaining factor.
-Alternative regularization prescriptions differ in the power of $\rho$ and in the operators' ordering. }
+Alternative regularization prescriptions differ in the power of $\rho$ and in operator ordering. }